 Just as important, keep finding ways to lower expenses so you are squeezing more money from your paycheck.
-You’d be surprised what’s potentially negotiable:
+You’d be surprised at what’s potentially negotiable:

 - Medical care: Some doctors and dentists will give you a discount if you pay cash at the time of service.

 - Credit card interest: If you’ve been making payments on time and have a decent credit score, ask the cardholder to lower your interest rate.
-(And while you’re at it, stop by our Solutions Center and look for a better deal on a credit card — such as one that pays rewards.)
+And while you’re at it, stop by our Solutions Center and look for a better deal on a credit card — such as one that pays rewards.

 - The cable bill: Call up the provider and ask for a lower rate.
 Emphasize your other options, such as switching to competing cable companies or dropping cable in favor of Netflix and Hulu.

 7. Think past today’s needs

 Eventually, you will get used to the new, more frugal lifestyle.
-But even as you are basking in the glow of your savings success, it can be tempting to slip back into old patterns.
+But even as you bask in the glow of your savings success, it can be tempting to slip back into old patterns.

 When that temptation arises — and it will — remember to think past today’s needs, and to focus instead on tomorrow’s wealthier future.

 This is a crucial attitude adjustment.
 Stop thinking you have to have everything you want as soon as you want it.
 An “instant gratification” attitude is a huge impediment to building wealth.